cristianoliveira/pono/README.md

 Let's face it, managing symbolic links with bash scripts sucks because the source may be missing the target may already exist, etc, etc. The alternative [GNU stow](https://www.gnu.org/software/stow/) does almost what I wanted, but not quite.
 I wanted a tool that could manage symlinks for multiple packages independent of the source file structure, using a flat configuration.
 I also need to be able to toggle links on demand to apply different configs.

 Use cases:

+  - Managing enabling/disabling git hooks see pono's pono.toml :)
+    - `pono enable git:pre-commit` or `pono enable git:pre-push`

- - Testing with different `.env` for different environments
+  - Toggling between different `.env` when developing locally
     - `pono toggle develop | stage | live` + with autocompletion!

   - Dotfiles linking management and checks
     - `pono enable && pono status` or single "pono" `pono disable nvim`

 ## Demo